AirysDark/xone-retropie/README.md

     <a href="https://www.paypal.com/donate?hosted_button_id=BWUECKFDNY446"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif" alt="Donate Button"></a>
 </p>

+this is not mine. i take no credit. (https://github.com/medusalix/xone)

+have made some tweaks and modifications to the code.

 `xone` is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).

 ## Compatibility